 CDP awarded a $105,600 grant to United Way of Reno County through the Midwest Early Recovery Fund to support two disaster case managers for 18 months following the 2022 Reno County, Kansas wildfires.

-In July 2022, CDP made a $250,000 grant from the Colorado Wildfires Recovery Fund to the Marshall Fire Recovery Center to open and staff a centralized recovery center in the area affected by the fires and windstorms in December 2021.
+CDP awarded a $250,000 grant from the Colorado Wildfires Recovery Fund to the Marshall Fire Recovery Center in 2022 to open and staff a centralized recovery center in the area affected by the fires and windstorms in December 2021.
 This recovery center will allow those seeking recovery support to find all their needs supported in one location.

 Weather can significantly affect the frequency and severity of wildfires.
 Prolonged drought can extend prime wildfire season, making blazes more likely.
 Additionally, high temperatures and low humidity can quickly dry out vegetation which then becomes potential fuel.